UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4.5/5 Stars £1 Yes Yes

-Interest rate: Plum’s easy-access cash ISA offers a generous 4.92% interest, although this drops to 4.04% after 12 months.
-You can open an account with a £1 deposit, although if you have less than £100 in Plum’s cash ISA then the interest you’ll receive drops to 3%.
+Interest rate: Plum’s easy-access cash ISA offers a market-leading 5.06% interest rate, although this drops to 3.79% after 12 months.
+If you have less than £100 in Plum’s cash ISA then the interest you’ll receive drops to 2.5%.
+It also drops to 2.5% if you make four withdrawals.

 Account type: One point to note is that Plum’s cash ISA is not flexible, meaning withdrawals that are paid back in during the same tax year may not be allowed if you have already maxed out your £20,000 ISA allowance for the year.